FINANCIALS

 HONORING OUR FOUNDER

-To honor founder Carole Harper's legacy, supporters have contributed $30,000 for a project to empower 55 families to build their own spring capture gravity flow water system in Caño Sucio.
+To honor founder Carole Harper's legacy, supporters have contributed to empower 280 people to build their own spring capture gravity flow water system in Caño Sucio.

 Carole Harper moved to Nicaragua in the 1980s, working with Habitat for Humanity.
 At the time, Habitat did not include water or sanitation facilities, so Carole launched El Porvenir to address the lack of clean drinking water in rural communities to improve living standards.